min2ha/ukwa-site/content/target/26242/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Association of Head Teachers: NAHT manifesto 'Owning what is ours'

 The NAHT (National Association of Head Teachers) is a trade union and professional association representing more than 28,500 members in England, Wales and Northern Ireland.
 Members hold leadership positions in early years; primary; special and secondary schools; independent schools; sixth form and FE colleges; outdoor education centres; pupil referral units, social services establishments and other educational settings.